RGE solver for the complete dim-7 SMEFT interactions and its application to $0\nu\beta\beta$ decay: Application of D7RGESolver to 0vbb decay

+The combined constraints on $m_{\beta\beta}$ and $C_7^i$ shown in \cref{fig:2D_limit_C7_mbb} appear as either a band or an ellipse, depending on whether the contribution from the dim-7 operator ${\cal O}_7^i$ interferes significantly with the standard mass mechanism from $m_{\beta\beta}$.
+Since the latter is associated with the left-handed electron field, the interference is significant if ${\cal O}_7^i$ also involves left-handed electron fields.
+This is the case for the operators ${\cal O}_{\overline{Q}uLLH}^{1111}$, ${\cal O}_{\overline{d}uLDL}^{1111}$, and ${\cal O}_{dLQLH1,2}^{1111}$.
+The constraint has a band structure since only the coherent sum of the two contributions can be bound.
+The correlation or anti-correlation between the two depends on their relative sign being negative or positive.
+On the opposite, if ${\cal O}_7^i$ involves exclusively right-handed electron fields, its interference with the standard mass mechanism is strongly suppressed by the electron mass.
+This will yield a decay rate that practically depends on a sum of $|C_7^i|^2$ and $m_{\beta\beta}^2$.
+This explains why the constraints on the WCs of the operators ${\cal O}_{LeDH}^{11}$ and ${\cal O}_{\overline{d}LueH}^{1111}$ are an ellipse.

-Note that although the quantitative results depend on the specific choices of nuclear matrix elements, phase space factors, and chiral low energy constants --- each carrying some degree of uncertainty, the qualitative conclusions remain unchanged across different choices.
+Needless to say, our results depend on the choice of quantities with various uncertainties such as nuclear matrix elements, phase space factors, and strong low energy constants.
+But the qualitative features disclosed here are not affected by these uncertainties.